Cartmanishere/zippyshare-scraper/README.md

 ### Known Issues :

-* You have to run the script on the same system which you are using for downloading otherwise some links may not work. ( Maybe Zippyshare uses IP logging to enable downloads ¯\\\_(ツ)_/¯ )
+* You have to run the script from the same network using which you are downloading files otherwise links may not work.

 * The direct download links stop working after a few hours ( About 3-4 hrs, maybe).
 Don't know the exact time period.
 At that point, you can rerun the script to get new download links to the same files which will work without problem.

 * The script runs into an error when the "File not exist" zippyshare page loads.
-I am working on a way to handle that situation so it gives appropriate output.

 ### License :

 This project is licensed under the terms of the MIT license.